-This statement is made by Hermes Parcelnet Limited, now known as Evri.
-It is a statement made in accordance with Section 54 of the Modern Slavery Act 2015 and covers the financial year from 1 March 2021 to 28 February 2022.
+This statement is made by Evri Limited.
+It is a statement made in accordance with Section 54 of the Modern Slavery Act 2015 and covers the financial year from 1 March 2022 to 28 February 2023.
 The statement also refers to activity we will be taking during our 2022/23 financial year.

-Evri works with a wide range of businesses in the UK from leading high street and online retailers to SMEs and micro-sellers.
+Evri works with over 700 major retailers from small businesses to leading brands in the UK and across the world as we continue to expand our international and fulfilment offering.
 We also deliver for consumers through our www.evri.com website.

 We engage a range of third-party suppliers to provide goods, services and labour to us (our “Suppliers”).
-These Suppliers include suppliers of fleet vehicles, parcel sortation equipment, mobile scanning hardware and software and cloud-based technology as well as warehouse workers and HGV drivers via agencies.
+These Suppliers include suppliers of fleet vehicles, parcel sortation equipment, mobile scanning hardware and software and cloud-based technology as well as customer service and warehouse workers and HGV drivers via agencies.

-We also engage self-employed individuals to provide courier services on our behalf such as our final mile couriers, those who operate ParcelShops and/or provide delivery unit operational services (collectively, our “Services Providers”).
+We also engage self-employed individuals to provide courier services on our behalf such as our final mile couriers, those who operate ParcelShops and/or provide delivery unit operational services (collectively, our “Service Providers”).

 We are committed to the sustainable development of our business in a way that reconciles economic success with the social wellbeing of individuals that are employed by us or are involved in the provision of services to us.